zyNotCute/cs-broad-lens/README.md

 ## Outline & Purpose

 As the repo name says, here offers a set of labs targeting complete beginners who expect an overall glance at CS.
 I came up with the idea of setting up such labs when a classmate of mine (currently in AIA, HUST) asked me for an approach to learn CS from zero.
-As I have seen, many students majoring in CS-related
+As I have seen, many students in CS-related major lack the experience of self-teaching as well as the experience of hands-on practice.
+Therefore, it is of necessity to share these resourses with you.
+It is not about the knowledge it self, but is about how to learn and how to solve problems, in a general way.

 ## Philosophy

+### It's nothing abnormal of you to know nothing.

+The tasks are NOT mean to test how much you have learned from the given resources.
+Instead, the resources given work only as a reference for your tasks.
+You're supposed to feel confused when doing the tasks.
+If so, turn to the Internet for help.

 ### Make it.
 No matter how.